 As an adult, this kidney bean burger is inspired by my fond memories.
 Legumes are a great source of protein and make the perfect meatless patties.

-The reason being is there ability to bulk up the formation of a pattie when crushed.
+The reason being is there ability to bulk up the formation of a pattie when crushed and shaped.

 Ingredients you will need

-- Red Kidney Beans: The beans are what make the recipe, dried or canned which ever you choose.
+- Red Kidney Beans: The beans are what make the recipe, it's much more convenient and handy to use canned beans!

 - Onion & Garlic: These are base ingredients that build the foundation for most recipes.

-- Oats: Make sure to use oats that are certified gluten free if you are sensitive to trace elements and also quick cooking.
-Don't use jumbo oats as they will take forever to cook.
+- Oats: Make sure to use oats that are certified gluten free if you are sensitive to trace.
+I now prefer to use jumbo oats instead of quick cooking oats because jumbo oats give a better texture.

 - Carrots: Shredded are a great addition for adding texture and flavour.

-- Coconut Aminos: This is a soy(a) free alternative, again used for added flavour.
+- Coconut Aminos: This is a soy(a) free alternative, again used for added flavour but you can use organic soy(a) if you want to.

 - Tomato Paste: I like to use pureed tomato for this particular recipe as it's so much easier to work with.